ZolutionSoftware/Rezolver/README.md

 Rezolver
 ========

-Rezolver is a high performance, portable (.NetStandard 1.1 & 2.0), open-source IOC container.
+Rezolver is a high performance open-source IOC container for .Net Core.

 > You can get the [Rezolver Package from Nuget](https://www.nuget.org/packages/Rezolver/), and for more
 > packages, head over to the [packages documentation](http://rezolver.co.uk/developers/docs/nuget-packages/index.html).